Esri/cityengine_for_rhino/README.md

 ### Using the Puma Grasshopper components

-After starting Grasshopper, the Puma components are located in the `Esri` section in the `Special` tab.
+After starting Grasshopper, the Puma components are located in the `Puma` section of the `Esri` tab.

 <img src="doc/img/man_gh_icons.jpg" height=200>